 Increase the capability of all teachers of Pacific learners.

 Teachers at Pegasus Bay completed an online course, Te Reo Puawai, over a term with ongoing access to the course content and resources for the year.
-They collaborated to plan learning and build a culturally responsive environment.
+They collaborated to plan learning and to build a culturally responsive environment.
 In these videos, teachers share the variety of strategies and approaches they developed to engage the tamariki with what is happening in their learning community.
 They explain the different technologies they use as part of their classroom programme to support learning and engage with parents and whānau.

 Students use a variety of apps to create content, practice their reo, hear themselves, reflect on their learning with peers, and set goals for improvement.
 Content is shared with whānau through classroom blogs.

 Te reo Māori is taught and used daily in the classrooms.
-Teachers agreed to plan 15 minute instructional lessons to make it manageable.
+Teachers agreed to plan 15-minute instructional lessons to make it manageable.
 They also include daily karakia, music, and games and identify features of their learning environment that reflect the culture of their learners and provide prompts to support using te reo Māori.

 Go to the School stories tab for more examples of using digital technologies in the classroom.